elegant-scipy/elegant-scipy/markdown/ch3.markdown

 regions into a graph (network) using the NetworkX library.
 We'll go over these in turn.

-## Images are numpy arrays
+## Images are just numpy arrays

 In the previous chapter, we saw that numpy arrays can efficiently represent tabular data, and are a convenient way to perform computations on it.
 It turns out that arrays are equally adept at representing images.

 Here's how to create an image of white noise using just numpy, and display it with matplotlib.
 First, we import the necessary packages, and use the `matplotlib inline` IPython magic to make our images appear below the code:

 ```python
 # Make plots appear inline, set custom plotting style